RobSpectre/garfield/README.rst

 Garfield
 *************

-A platform for deterring frequent buyers of underground commrecial sex.
+A communications platform for deterring high frequency buyers of underground commercial sex.

 Powered by `Django`_ and `Twilio`_.